-Storebrand manages the levels of equity and loans in the Group to secure an optimal structure.
-The level is adapted to changes in the financial risk and capital requirement.
-The rate of growth and composition of business segments are important drivers for the need for capital.
+Storebrand places particular emphasis on continually and systematically adapting the levels of equity and loans in the Group.
+The level is adapted to the financial risk and capital requirements, where growth and the composition of business segments are important drivers for the need for capital.
 The purpose of capital management is to ensure an efficient capital structure and provide an appropriate balance between internal goals and regulatory requirements.
+The goal is to support the Group's growth strategy, while at the same time freeing capital for return to shareholders.
+Storebrand's goal is a solvency margin above 150 percent.